-- Low and intermediate level waste (LILW) as waste containing mainly beta- and gamma emitters, with a half-life of 30 years or shorter and with low content of long-lived radionuclides.
-This material is primarily intended for the El Cabril Facility. - Low level long-lived waste: includes mainly the waste resulting from the production of uranium concentrates, for which the foreseen final management is stabilization in situ. - Very Low Level Waste (VLLW), with radioactive content greater than the clearance level, that will be sent to a specific disposal area also located at the El Cabril site. - High Level Waste (HLW), which includes radwaste with activity concentrations of alphaemitting radionuclides in excess of 0.37 GBq per tonne, and with half lives from 30 years up to tens of thousand of years.
+- Very Low Level Waste (VLLW), with radioactive content greater than the clearance level, that will be sent to a specific disposal area also located at the El Cabril site. - High Level Waste (HLW), which includes radwaste with activity concentrations of alpha-emitting radionuclides in excess of 0.37 GBq per tonne, and with half lives from 30 years up to tens of thousand of years.
 This waste consists basically of spent fuel and other HLW.
 The category also includes certain ILW that in view of the specific characteristics cannot be disposed of under the conditions established for El Cabril.
 Such waste is foreseen to be stored in a centralised storage facility and subsequently to be disposed of in a deep geological repository.